 CALIBRATION / CHARACTERISATION

-To calibrate or characterise the spectroradiometer system, it is usually necessary to use a spectral radiance or irradiance standard lamp.
+To calibrate or characterise the spectroradiometer system, it is usually necessary to use a spectral radiant flux or irradiance standard lamp.
 This is a lamp that has been calibrated throughout the spectrum being used usually in milliwatts of power per nanometre of wavelength.
 The calibration file of such a lamp is usually arranged as two columns of data, wavelength and radiant power (or irradiant power per area).
 It is important that the resolution of the lamp calibration matches that of the measurement to be taken.
 Therefore, if a measurement is to be taken of a light source from 380 nm to 780 nm in 10 nm intervals, the standard lamp should also be calibrated over that range at that interval.

 The standard lamp should be placed at a distance from the measurement aperture, as specified in the lamp calibration certificate.
 Power should be applied as specified in the lamp calibration certificate.
 Then, after allowing the lamp to stabilise, a reading taken with the spectrometer.
 If a spectroradiometer uses charge-couple devices (CCD array) as the final detector, a note should be made of the integration period over which the spectroradiometer is taking measurements.